mrbrightsides/smarttourismchain/readme.txt

 == License ==

-SmartWisataChain is released under the GNU GPL v3 license.
+SmartTourismChain is released under the GNU GPL v3 license.

+== Credits ==

+SmartTourismChain is maintained by [Khudri](https://profiles.wordpress.org/khudri) and the [ELPEEF Dev Team](https://elpeef.com).
+This plugin is part of the [RANTAI](https://rantai.elpeef.com) (Riset Amanah Teknologi dan Integrasi) initiative to promote Web3 adoption in the tourism sector.